million12/docker-typo3-flow-neos-abstract/README.md

 ### Runtime variables

-The following are ENV variables which can be overridden when container is launched (via --env).
+Following is the list of available ENV variables which can be overridden when container is launched (via --env).
 You can also embed them in your Dockerfile.
 See [configure-typo3-neos.sh](container-files/build-typo3-neos/configure-typo3-neos.sh) where they are defined with their default values.

 **NEOS_APP_NAME**
 Default: `NEOS_APP_NAME=${NEOS_APP_NAME:="neos"}`